What are the top 10 computer viruses of all time?

 - Propagated through fake links to videos and news stories.

-2. Netsky and Sasser - Netsky spread via e-mail and Windows networks, creating large amounts of Internet traffic and causing Denial of Service (DoS) attacks.
-At the time, Netsky and all its variants were believed to have accounted for as many as 25 percent of all computer viruses on the Internet.
+Netsky spread via e-mail and Windows networks, creating large amounts of Internet traffic and causing Denial of Service (DoS) attacks.
+At the time, Netsky and its variants were believed to be responsible for as many as 25% of all virus infections.
 Sasser replicated by finding other systems with vulnerabilities and forcing them to download the virus.
-Once it was on a new machine, it altered the operating system to make it difficult for users to shut down their computer.
+Once on a new machine, it altered the operating system to make it difficult for users to shut down their computer.

 - Released in February and April 2004 respectively.